 \section{Eisenstein Integers, Gauss and Jacobi Sums, and the Uniqueness of a Representation of Primes}

 Gauss also had considerations for the quadratic characters of other special integers in \textit{Disquisitiones}, most using similar ideas of induction.
 Overall, these proofs cannot be described as anything more than elementary.
-Yet, these investigations were quintessential to the expansion of reciprocity laws in the early 19th century.
+Yet, these investigations were quintessential to the expansion of number theory in the early 19th century.

-Gauss had already given various proofs for the quadratic characters of special integers and proved quadratic reciprocity in two different ways - one by induction and the other by quadratic forms, yet - he was unsatisfied and continued to pursue more proofs.
+Gauss had already given various proofs for the quadratic characters of special integers and proved quadratic reciprocity in two different ways—one by induction and the other by quadratic forms, yet—he was unsatisfied and continued to pursue more proofs.
 In his second memoir, Gauss stated that he

 \begin{quote} ... sought to add more and more proofs of the already-known theorems on quadratic residues, in the hope that from these many different methods, one or another could illuminate something in the related circumstances \cite{biblioteca1863werke2} (translated \cite[pg.
 333]{Gray_2018}). \end{quote}